 Similarly, a caching service, implemented as a set of workers that fetch data from a remote location and cache them locally may want to acquire additional resources and start up additional workers based on the number of requests it receives.
 In this case, a sensor agent monitors the number of requests to the service and provisions additional resources as needed.

 In both cases, additional resources can also be provided based on examining the load and other system properties of used resources.

 Phantom is currently in active use with AWS EC2, OpenStack, and Nimbus clouds.
 However this is primarily an operational choice reflecting popularity among our users; Phantom can be configured to run against any infrastructure cloud supported by Apache Libcloud.

-Phantom currently provides a Web Application as well as a scripting client.
-Since Phantom implements the AWS Autoscaling API you can simply use the boto Autoscale client for scripting.
+Phantom currently provides a Web Application as well as a REST API.
+We recommend Python and requests <http://docs.python-requests.org/en/latest/> for scripting.
 Documentation on how to use the web application is available in our Quickstart Guide and the documentation on how to use scripting in our Advanced Documentation.

 For developers, Phantom also provides an AMQP interface.

 Phantom can be extended by developing new Decision Engines – components that determine the behavior of the service.
 Most users extend Phantom by developing an external Decision Engine, i.e. an agent that monitors a desired behavior (potentially based on data provided by Phantom), makes decisions on how to evolve a group of VMs, and then calls out to Phantom to enforce those decisions.